-Blame It on Rio Official Trailer #1 – Michael Caine Movie (1984) Movie HD, Movieclips Trailer Vault, http://www.youtube.com
+Blame It on Rio Official Trailer #1 – Michael Caine Movie (1984) Movie HD, Movieclips Trailer Vault and photos from 20th Century Fox

 Starting with a middle-aged man Matthew (Caine) talking to the fourth wall (with that tousled mop of hair he had in so many of his 1980s films).
 Matthew tells how holidays often come with surprises and virgins.
 We then cut to a young girl – also talking to the audience – Jennifer (Johnson), telling us that it had been a hard summer for her with her parents divorcing… and she was finding it difficult to smile.

-The story then starts in Sao Paulo where business man Matthew Hollins works with Victor Lyons (Bologna).
+The story then starts in Sao Paulo where businessman Matthew Hollins works with Victor Lyons (Bologna).
 Victor is up to his eye in paperwork, this from his lawyer with demands from his soon to be ex-wife.
-Hollins and his wife are due to leave for Rio with 17-year-old daughter, Nikki (Moore).
+Hollins and his wife are due to leave for Rio with their 17-year-old daughter, Nikki (Moore).
 With Victor and his similarly aged daughter, Jennifer accompanying them.

-However in scenes after this the two are implied to go much further… as he removes his famous 1980s spectacles… However he wants out and finishes things, and she’s in love but crushed so she tells her father about it, but missing out Matthew’s name.
-Victor trusts Matthew with the news, and asks him find the older married man who broke his daughter’s heart…
+However in scenes after this, the two are implied to go much further… as he removes his famous 1980s spectacles… However he wants out and finishes things, and she’s in love but crushed so she tells her father about it, but missing out on Matthew’s name.
+Victor trusts Matthew with the news and asks him to find the older married man who broke his daughter’s heart…